 If you're self-employed, you can say no to meetings whenever you want.
 You also don't have to answer to a boss or deal with co-workers you don't like, which can relieve a lot of stress.

 There's often no need to wear or buy work clothes.
 I don't need to spend money on pants and shirts just for the office, and I haven't worn khakis in almost a year.

 Self-employed individuals pay extra tax above what employees pay.

 The payroll tax of 15.3 percent is split evenly between employees and employers.
 Self-employed workers have to pay this entire tax themselves, increasing their tax rate by 7.65 percent.
-This includes the 2 percent payroll tax hike for 2013, which affects both self-employed and employed individuals.

 Probably the most unrecognized challenge of being self-employed is making up for the benefits jobs provide.

 Health insurance for the self-employed can be very expensive and hard to find.

 When you work for yourself, there are no paid holidays, vacations or sick days.
 If you can't or don't work, you don't get paid.

 There's no 401(k) match, so you're on your own for retirement savings.